DOC Sounds of Science Podcast

 Episode #5: We love bittern!

-Emma Williams knows a LOT about bittern.
+Emma Williams knows a lot about bittern/matuku.
 This is impressive because they’re very difficult to find.
-She calls them the ‘ninjas of the wetlands’.
-In th...
+She calls them the ‘ninjas of the wetland’....

 Episode #4: Conservation tech

-DOC's Technical Advisor Stuart Cockburn talks to us about his scientific innovations, which are world-firsts, and have been critical in protecting nat...
+Technical advisor Stuart Cockburn talks to us about his scientific innovations, which are world-firsts and have been critical in protecting native spe...

 Episode #3: Our lizards